FloBeep/Project_1_2024_Songs/README.md

  - The number of streams on TikTok was far greater that the number of streams on any other platforms.
 For example the artist with the highest number of streams on TikTok had a total of 280 billion views.
 By comparison the artist with the greatest number of streams on YouTube has only about 8 billion views by comparison.
 TikTok was by far the largest platform in terms of number of views/streams
  - The types of artist that were popular differed across platforms.
 Spotify and Pandora's must popular artist are more mainstream and recognizable artists.
 By comparison the most popular artist on TikTok was Kevin Macleod whose is known for his popular, royalty free music.
 The music that was popular on this platform clearly catered to social media content creation.
 YouTube had the most diverse representation of artists in the top 10 including non-English speaking artists and Pinkfog, the artist being the popular children's song, "Baby Shark"

-3. We can see in our analysis that the popularity of Non-Explicit songs is higher than the one of explicit songs for all platform, nearing 6 trillions streams.
-Explicit tracks have around 3 trillion total streams, which is about half the streams of non-explicit tracks.

-Using the metrics for Spotify Streams, YouTube Views, TikTok Likes, TikTok Views, and Pandora Streams, we were able to observe that:
+3. Using the metrics for Spotify Streams, YouTube Views, TikTok Likes, TikTok Views, and Pandora Streams, we were able to observe that:

 Spotify Streams: Both explicit and non-explicit tracks have similar average counts.
 YouTube Views: Non-explicit tracks have a significantly higher average count compared to explicit tracks.